Frequently Asked Questions for New MVs

 Is this an academic class?

 Yes, it is!
-You'll receive one credit of MUS 3314 for your participation in the MVs during the fall semester!
+You will receive one credit of MUS 3314 for your participation in the MVs during the fall semester!
+This class will also fulfill some of your Pathways classes required of every student at the University.
 All band members are required to be enrolled in the course.

 Do The Marching Virginians ever do exhibition performances?

-Yes, we do!
 The Marching Virginians have been featured in exhibition across the Commonwealth over the past few years.
-During their exhibition tour in 2015, the MVs performed for over 7,000 band members and band fans!
+During their exhibition tour in 2015, the MVs performed for over 7,000 high school band members and band fans!

-How many shows do you do in a football season?
+How many shows Do The MVs Perfor in a football season?

 Unlike the majority of high schools, we do a different show for nearly every home game.
-In the past, our shows have featured a wide range of musical genres from Aerosmith to Broadway musicals to movie scores.
-We like to provide variety, excitement, and a fantastic musical and visual product for the fans in Lane Stadium!
+In the past, our shows have featured a wide range of musical genres from Aerosmith to Broadway musicals.
+We provide variety, excitement, and a fantastic musical and visual product for the fans in Lane Stadium.
+This year, the MVs will perform 6 different halftime performances and one pregame performance (on Saturday, November 22).

-Every year, Lane Stadium is electrified by The Marching Virginians' pregame presentation.
+Our pregame performance is very special to everyone in the band and at Lane Stadium.
 Many of the most recognizable pictures for the VT faithful come from this performance (VT Logo, Double Tech spell-out, "H-O-K-I-E-S" spell-out, and the outline of the Commonwealth of Virginia).

 Being in the MVs doesn't just mean playing halftime.
 We perform in the stands, at various gigs on and off campus, and if the team makes it to a bowl game, we'll probably be going with them!